Data Controller (“the Company”): Acorn Synergie UK Ltd (incorporating Acorn Recruitment Ltd and Acorn Rail Ltd)

 The Company is committed to being transparent about how it handles your personal information, to protecting the privacy and security of your personal information and to meeting its data protection obligations under the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018.
 The purpose of this privacy notice is to make you aware of how and why we will collect and use your personal information both during and after your working relationship with the Company.
 We are required under the GDPR to notify you of the information contained in this privacy notice.

-This privacy notice applies to all current and former employees, workers, contractors & job applicants.
+This Privacy Statement applies to all current and former employees, agency workers, contractors & job applicants.
 It is non-contractual and does not form part of any employment contract, temporary worker agreement, consultancy agreement or any other contract for services.

 Data protection principles